DrozmotiX/ioBroker.web-speedy/README.md

 Web-Speedy is build in a way all execution is handled automatically, meaning you don't have a configuration page.
 However, you still can influance some things (see datapoints):

-- [test_auto_intervallIntervall]	Intervall time for automated test-execution (default = 60, if set to 0 no automated test will run !)
+- [test_auto_intervall]	Intervall time for automated test-execution (default = 60, if set to 0 no automated test will run !)
 - [test_best]						Run test now on best-server based on last ping results
 - [test_specific]					Use the dropdown list to choose one of the top 5 servers found in previous scan